isomerpages/govtech-gobusiness-main/pages/blog/2022-12-23-post-99-old-trees.md

 “But I guess our locals couldn’t travel abroad either, so they had the extra budget to spend on quality food and experiences domestically,” said Kelvin.

 Unlike many other traditional durian sellers, the brand had already established a budding online presence prior to the pandemic.
-99 old trees had its own website, where customers could order durians and arrange for pick-up and delivery.
+99 Old Trees had its own website, where customers could order durians and arrange for pick-up and delivery.
 The online store also featured frozen durians and durian pulp packed separately for easy collection.

 “Prior to the pandemic, about 35 per cent of our sales were through online channels,” noted Kelvin, “And when the pandemic hit, our customers were already familiar with our online service, so that really helped us to tide through the pandemic.”